 Bodybuilding champions are prepared to do whatever it takes to achieve their goal.
 Perspiration and hard work go hand in hand with goal setting, visualisation and a positive mental outlook.
 Bodybuilding champions continually and habitually go the extra mile, do another 10 minutes on the treadmill, train when they do not feel like it and stick to their diet when everyone around them enjoys ice-cream.

 IAPC Bodybuilding Certificate Course

-This article is an excerpt from a new 21 lesson, 330-page Bodybuilding Contest Preparation Course which was published in Australian MuscleMag International.
-The new IAPC Bodybuilding Certificate Course covers everything you need to know and more importantly do in order to win at bodybuilding.
+This article is an excerpt from a new 21 lesson, 330-page Bodybuilding Contest Preparation Course published in Australian MuscleMag International.
+The new IAPC Bodybuilding Certificate Course covers everything you need to know and, more importantly, win at bodybuilding.
 The course is recognised by the International Natural Bodybuilding Association (INBA) and offers a certificate at completion.
 Learn more insider secrets to bodybuilding with the official guide to bodybuilding and contest preparation.
-330 pages, 21 lessons, printed home study course with an academic certificate.
+Three hundred thirty pages, 21 lessons, printed home study course with an academic certificate.